gaboesquivel/gaboesquivel.com/content/blog/12-recommmendations-to-enhance-your-github-flow.md

 ### Automate Deployments with Tag Hooks

-It's not necessary to use release branches as proposed Git Flow.
+It's not necessary to use release branches as proposed on GitFlow.
 You take the deployment artifact from your git tags; In the link you will learn more about how to deploy git tags to heroku using TravisCI [docs.travis-ci.com/user/deployment/heroku](https://docs.travis-ci.com/user/deployment/heroku/).
 It's very simple, you just need to set the tags attribute to true.
 You can accomplish the same behavior with any other CI server.

 For a development environment you can setup hook that deploys the latest master commit  and for feature environments, it's ok to have not so long living branches, optionally you could provision ephemeral test environments for each PR request, however, this is more complex and not really required.